isabella232/katacoda-scenarios-8/mv_indexes_lab_1/step2.md

 `CREATE MATERIALIZED VIEW building_by_city AS
 SELECT * FROM buildings PRIMARY KEY(city, name);`{{execute}}

+As expected, the above command fails.

-As expected, the new Materialized View looks like this:
+Moving forward, the new Materialized View looks like this:

 `SELECT * FROM building_by_city;`{{execute}}